TelerikAcademy/SchoolAcademy/2015-10-Java-Fundamentals-1/06. Loops/homework/README.md

 | odd_product = 16  |        |
 | even_product = 15 |        |

-_Note: The first two examples are not quite right._

 ### Problem 11.
 Random Numbers in Given Range
 *	Write a program that enters `3` integers `n`, `min` and `max` (`min != max`) and prints `n` random numbers in the range `[min...max]`.